Abbildungen der Seite

 CHAP.
 III.

-The candour of the writers of the New Teftament.
+The candour of the writers of the New

 I

-MAKE this candour to confift, in their putting down many paffages, and noticing many circumstances, which no writer whatever was likely to have forged; and which no writer would have chosen to appear in his book, who had been careful to present the story in the most unexceptionable form, or who had thought himself at liberty to carve and mould the particulars of that ftory, according to his choice, or according to his judgement of the effect.
+MAKE this candour to confift, in their putting down many paffages, and noticing many circumstances, which no writer whatever was likely to have forged; and which no writer would have chofen to appear in his book, who had been careful to prefent the story in the most unexceptionable form, or who had thought himself at liberty to carve and mould the particulars of that ftory, according to his choice, or according to his judgement of the effect.

-A ftrong and well-known example of the fairness of the evangelifts, offers itself in their account of Chrift's refurrection, namely, in their unanimoufly ftating, that, after he was rifen, he appeared to his difciples alone.
+A ftrong and well-known example of the fairness of the evangelifts, offers itself in their account of Chrift's refurrection, namely, in their unanimously ftating, that, after he was rifen, he appeared to his difciples alone.
 I do not mean that they have used G 3 the

 *Acts x.
 40. 41.